amdw/enginecloud/README.md

 ## Why?

-Computer chess engines are indispensable tools for learning about the game.
-For example, analysing your own games with an engine is a fascinating and sobering experience, as they show you many possibilities missed by one or both players!

 Computer hardware and chess software have advanced to the point where even a mobile phone, or an engine compiled to JavaScript and run in a web browser such as the Stockfish version used in [the Lichess analysis